positive-response/jpetGeant/README.md

-JPetMC is a simulation of the JPET detector conducted in GEANT4 enviroment.  {#mainpage}
+JPetMC is a simulation of the JPET detector conducted in GEANT4 enviroment.
 =============================================================================

 ## Source code:
 https://github.com/daria137/jpetmc.git

 ## Required packages:
-- geant4.10.03.p02
+- geant4.10.04
-- root 6.10 (not working with 6.12.04)
+- root 6.06.02 (not working with 6.12.04)
 - cadmesh (https://github.com/christopherpoole/CADMesh)
 - cmake
 - doxygen